Local fitness center prepares for possible spread of coronavirus

 They are asking that members and fitness enthusiasts stay at home if they feel sick and are emphasizing that people wash their hands and wipe down their equipment thoroughly.

 "We're really following the CDC's guidelines.
-We're also in close contact with the Missoula Health Department and we're discussing what the best steps are moving forward to try to mitigate the flu and any coronavirus this season," said Kurt Schallock, the PEAK marketing team member.
+We're also in close contact with the Missoula Health Department and we're discussing what the best steps are moving forward to try to mitigate the flu and any coronavirus this season," Kurt Schallock, the PEAK marketing team member, said.

 The PEAK said they haven't experienced a drop in membership or class numbers since sending out their letter and they are still working to make sure everyone who visits the PEAK is on the same page.